JiMcNulty/FDC/README.md

 ## Wait, Dynamic tramming?!
 * Yes.
+* Only applicable for auto tramming (QGL / Z TILT)
 * But the bed mesh should take care of it!
   * Here why it doesn't -
-    * When you start measuring the deformation, you tram the bed at the beginning of the test (let's say at 25.1C)
+    * When you start the measuring phase -  measuring the deformation, the script automatically tram the bed (QGL / Z TILT) once at the beginning of the test (let's say at 25.1C)
     * All the bed meshes captured are relative to the current tramming
+    * You inserted the results into the macro and off you go to happily start a print
-    * But when you start a print, you tram the bed again before your start, now at a different temperature (Let's say 35.6C)
+    * But when you start a print, you tram the bed <b>again</b> before your start, now at a different temperature (Let's say 35.6C)
+      * This new tramming (QGL / Z TILT) values will probably be different from the one you captured all the bed meshes in your measurement phase
-    * Now all the bed meshes we are going to apply are relative to the tramming of a 25.1C frame
+    * Now all the bed meshes FDC is going to dynamically apply are relative to the tramming of a 25.1C frame
+      * They are invalid, and will not affectively compensate the current deformation
 * There are two scenarios where we won't need dynamic tramming:
-  * You can guarantee that the tramming of your bed won't change
+  1. If you can guarantee that the tramming of your bed won't change ever and is identical to the one used in the measurement script (Which is unrealistic)
-    * i.e. You don't tram the bed before each print
-    * You don't have auto tramming (z_tilt or quad) and do manual tramming with screws or something else
+    * i.e. You don't tram the bed before each print - Manual tramming with screws or something else
+    * You disable auto tramming (QGL / Z TILT)
-  * You ran the script with TRAM_EVERYTIME = True and the graphs of your z steppers were pretty close
+  2. You ran the script with TRAM_EVERYTIME = True and the graphs of your z steppers were pretty close
     * It should look something like this:
     * ![thermal_quant__2023-01-05_07-06-02z offsets](https://user-images.githubusercontent.com/6442378/211163204-e82433ef-5dc4-409c-9416-c13ad4436a07.png)
 * So, if your output graphs looks like this: